rtscowen/rtscowen.github.io/_posts/2024-08-03-k8s-for-DS-part-1.md

 *Author’s MLOps aside: I think the future of ML Ops moves us away from k8s, but we’re not there yet.
 It’s not really great for the bursty nature of ML work, and when you get into distributed training, you end up installing a bunch of extra things on the cluster to ensure the scheduler behaves.
 Some of these don’t play nicely with cluster autoscaler.
 I think we’ll end up evolving in a direction of: better IR-based serialisation and containerisation for models (and associated pre/post processing), combined with better distributed compute primitives designed specifically for the challenges of ML work. k8s isn’t going anywhere for a while though.*

-In industry, you’ll most commonly encounter k8s through a managed k8s service (AWS EKS, or GCP GKE, or Azure AKS.
-IBM - yes, they have a cloud, I didn’t know this either until I worked there - EKS if you’re working somewhere really odd).
+In industry, you’ll most commonly encounter k8s through a managed k8s service (AWS EKS, or GCP GKE, or Azure AKS).

 # One Key Principle, Three Key Concepts